RAF Clyffe Pypard

-Royal Air Force Clyffe Pypard or more simply RAF Clyffe Pypard is a former Royal Air Force satellite airfield located in Wiltshire.
+Royal Air Force Clyffe Pypard or more simply RAF Clyffe Pypard is a former Royal Air Force satellite airfield in Wiltshire, England.

 History

 No. 29 Elementary Flying Training School RAF was formed here on 13 September 1941 and operated a variety of aircraft including Fairey Battles, Miles Magisters, Avro Ansons and de Havilland Tiger Moths.
 The school was disbanded on 5 November 1947 and absorbed by No. 21 Elementary Flying Training School RAF.

 Current use

-The site has now been returned to Farmland.
+The site has now been returned to farmland.